spack/spack/lib/spack/docs/getting_started.rst

 #.
 Add the output of ``spack module loads git`` to your ``.bahsrc``.

-If this doesn't work, it is also possible to disable checking of SSL certificates by using either of:
+If this doesn't work, it is also possible to disable checking of SSL certificates by using:

 .. code-block:: console

-   $ spack -k install
    $ spack --insecure install

-Using ``-k/--insecure`` makes Spack disable SSL checking when fetching from websites and from git.
+Using ``--insecure`` makes Spack disable SSL checking when fetching from websites and from git.

 .. warning::